Weil conjectures and affine hypersurfaces

 \end{itemize}

-In this paper, we will use a degeneration argument to reduce the general case of the Riemann Hypothesis for smooth proper varieties to the hypersurface case covered by Theorem~\ref{theorem:katz}.
+In this paper, we use a degeneration argument to reduce the general case of the Riemann Hypothesis for smooth proper varieties to the hypersurface case covered by Theorem~\ref{theorem:katz}.
 Earlier, Scholl~\cite{scholl_hypersurfaces-and-weil-conjectures} developed a reduction method relying on alterations and the weight spectral sequence of Steenbrink--Rapoport--Zink.
-In contrast, the engine of our approach is Artin's vanishing theorem~\cite[Exposé~XIV,~3.1]{sga4} and an elementary ``perverse degeneration lemma'' (\cite[Proposition~9]{katz_perverse-origin}, \cite[Lemma~3.1]{wan-zhang_betti-number-bounds-for-varieties-and-exponential-sums0}).
-Since Artin's vanishing theorem is closely related to the perverse t-structure, we will also use some properties of perverse sheaves in a superficial way.
+In contrast, the engine of our approach is Artin's vanishing theorem~\cite[Exposé~XIV,~3.1]{sga4}, used together with a simple perverse degeneration lemma for families over a curve (\cite[Proposition~9]{katz_perverse-origin}, \cite[Lemma~3.1]{wan-zhang_betti-number-bounds-for-varieties-and-exponential-sums0}).
+We recall only the basic facts about the perverse t-structure that are needed for this argument.

 In fact, we will prove a slightly more general assertion, which is a direct consequence of the main theorem of Weil II~\cite{deligne_weil2}:

 \begin{theorem} Let \(X_{0}\) be a separated scheme of finite type over \(\mathbf{F}_{q}\).
 Then for every integer \(i\), all eigenvalues of Frobenius acting on \(\mathrm{H}^{i}_{c}(X;\overline{\mathbf{Q}}_{\ell})\) have \(q\)-weight \(\leq i\). \end{theorem}